-Quality assurance (QA) not only confirms the quality of your software but also ensure smooth business operations.
+Quality assurance (QA) not only confirms the quality of your software but also ensures smooth business operations.
 Effective quality assurance allows businesses to begin to trust your name as a symbol of quality and recommend your products to others.

 Imagine that your QA department fails.
 Complaints begin to flood in.
 Your products receive bad reviews online, which in turn further impacts sales.
 Your support department is overwhelmed.